Memorial Day for Fallen Soldiers of Israel and Victims of Terrorism

 As the sun sets on Yom HaZikaron, a central Remembrance Torch Lighting takes place at Mount Herzl cemetery where Zionist visionary Theodore Herzl, Israeli dignitaries and fallen soldiers are buried.
 It is customary for citizens from all walks of life to light twelve torches representing the Twelve Tribes of Israel.
-As the torches are set ablaze, the fallen are remembered with the following tribute:
+As the torches are set ablaze, the fallen are remembered with a tribute.

 We light this remembrance torch as a symbol, to honor all the heroes and heroines; the partisan groups, the ghetto fighters and the underground defenders, the innocent victims of terror attacks, and those who fought in the wars to defend the State of Israel since its establishment, in 1948.

 That Yom HaZikaron is symbolically linked to the celebration of Yom Ha’atzmaut (Israel’s Independence Day) 24 hours later is no coincidence.
-The proximity of the two observances underscores the resolute courage of the Jewish people who now enjoy freedom rebirthed through sacrifice of 23,816 soldiers and 3,153 victims of terrorism.
-(2)
+The proximity of the two observances underscores the resolute courage of the Jewish people who now enjoy freedom rebirthed through sacrifice of Israel’s most courageous.

 1) Dam Hamacabim.
 (Photo credit: By Ester Inbar/commons.wikimedia.org/wiki/User:ST./ Wikimedia/Enhancement, MKM Portfolios)